chrisbues/web-pub/docs/M365/Fresh Tenant Setup.md

 ---
 These are the steps I typically take to set up a fresh M365 E5 tenant.

 > [!INFO] Work in Progress
 > This is very much a continuous work in progress.
 I publish changes as I go.
 Screenshots might be out of date.

-!!! info "Work in Progress"
-    This is very much a continuous work in progress.
-I publish changes as I go.
-Screenshots might be out of date.

-!!! warning "Use at your own risk"
+> [!WARNING] Use at your own risk
-     These are my personal steps.
+> These are my personal steps.
 This should not be construed as official guidance.
 Always refer to the official Microsoft documentation available at [learn.microsoft.com](https://learn.microsoft.com/)

 ## Entra